 - Infrared images (test section)

 - Void fraction of the two phase exit flow by a novel technique, IVED (In-Vivo Embolic Detector, ESA Project).

-Surface modification techniques (i.e. laser engraving) are applied in order to increase flow boiling heat transfer coefficient.
+Surface modification techniques (i.e. laser engraving, figure 3) are applied in order to increase flow boiling heat transfer coefficient.

-Working conditions such as channel size, channel orientation, mass flow rate, hypergravity and surface topography affect heat transfer performance, as expected.
-Assessing bubble dynamics will provide the necessary evidence to explain the behavior of the heat transfer mechanisms during those changes.
+Working conditions such as mass and heat flux, channel size, channel inclination, heated surface topography and hypergravity affect heat transfer performance, as expected.
+Assessing temperature and bubble dynamics provides evidence to explain the behavior of the heat transfer mechanisms during those changes (Figure 4-5, Video).